-Dunlee, Hamburg, Germany, is to add a number of EOS metal Additive Manufacturing machines to its facilities, which will more than double its capacity for tungsten AM.
+Dunlee, headquartered in Hamburg, Germany, is to add a number of EOS metal Additive Manufacturing machines to its facility in Best, Netherlands, which will more than double its capacity for tungsten AM.
 This is expected to allow the company to meet increasing demand for additively manufactured tungsten parts, primarily anti-scatter grids for CT systems.

-Dunlee has produced tungsten parts for more than ten years at a dedicated facility which now runs 24/7.
+Dunlee has produced tungsten parts for more than ten years at its dedicated facility, which now runs 24/7.
 With the addition of the new machines, it is reported to be among the largest tungsten Additive Manufacturing facilities in the world.

 “Tungsten printing is challenging, particularly when printing a high volume of complex parts with precise specifications,” explained Alexander Eitel, the company’s Head of Marketing and Business Development.